-Clara Araújo, Anna Calasanti, and Mala Htun, “Women, Power, and Policy in Brazil,” in Leslie Schwindt Bayer, ed., Women’s Representation in Latin America (New York: Oxford University Press, forthcoming).
+Clara Araújo, Anna Calasanti, and Mala Htun, “Women, Power, and Policy in Brazil,” in Leslie Schwindt Bayer, ed., Gender and Representation in Latin America (New York: Oxford University Press, 2018).

 Mala Htun and S. Laurel Weldon, “States and the Logic of Gender Justice,” in Kimberly Morgan and Ann Shola Orloff, eds.
 Many Hands of the State (New York: Cambridge University Press, 2017). see proof here.

 Mala Htun, Jennifer M. Piscopo, and Sophia von Bergen, “Women in Politics in Latin America,” in Wilhelm Hofmeister, Megha Sarmah, and Dilpreet Kaur, eds.
 Women, Policy and Political Leadership (Singapore, Konrad Adenauer Stiftung, 2014).